-- An introductory email was sent to all of our first tier suppliers and those of our licensees (hereinafter, collectively referred to as "suppliers") describing our Conflict Minerals Compliance Program and requesting information concerning the presence of conflict minerals in the supplier's products. - Following that introductory email, Source Intelligence sent a subsequent email to suppliers containing registration information and a survey request link for the online data collection platform.
-In an effort to increase awareness of our Conflict Minerals Compliance Program, our suppliers were also introduced to the Source Intelligence Conflict Minerals Supplier Resource Center (https://conflictmineralresources.com) in this initial registration email.
-The Supplier Resource Center was provided as an educational tool to facilitate a deeper understanding of our Conflict Minerals Compliance Program, supporting regulation and frequently asked questions concerning conflict minerals tracing. - Up to seven additional reminder emails were sent to any non-responsive supplier from whom we requested survey completion.
+- An introductory email was sent by Hanesbrands to all of our first tier suppliers and those of our licensees (with the exception of licensees of recently acquired businesses) (hereinafter, collectively referred to as "suppliers") describing our Conflict Minerals Compliance Program and requesting information concerning the presence of conflict minerals in the supplier's products. - Following that introductory email, Source Intelligence sent a subsequent email to suppliers containing registration information and a survey request link for the online data collection platform.
+In an effort to increase awareness of our Conflict Minerals Compliance Program, our suppliers were also introduced to the Source Intelligence Conflict Minerals Supplier Resource Center (https://conflictmineralsresources.com) in this initial registration email.
+The Supplier Resource Center was provided as an educational tool to facilitate a deeper understanding of our Conflict Minerals Compliance Program, supporting regulation and frequently asked questions concerning conflict minerals tracing.

-- Suppliers who remained non-responsive to email reminders were contacted by telephone and offered assistance.
+- Up to ten additional reminder emails were sent by HanesBrands and Source Intelligence to any non-responsive supplier from whom we requested survey completion. - Suppliers who remained non-responsive to email reminders were contacted by telephone and offered assistance.
 This assistance included, but was not limited to, providing further information about our Conflict Minerals Compliance Program, explaining why the information was being collected, explaining how the information would be used and clarifying how the needed information could be provided. - If, after these efforts, a given supplier still did not provide the information requested, an escalation process was initiated.
-The escalation process consisted of direct outreach to these suppliers by Hanesbrands employees requesting their participation in our Conflict Minerals Compliance Program.
+The escalation process consisted of direct outreach to these suppliers by Hanesbrands employees requesting their participation in our Conflict Minerals Compliance Program. - In recognition that the information requested can take time to collect and aggregate, suppliers were given a final deadline of March 31, 2017 to provide information about the metal processors present in their supply chains for the Reporting Period.

 The RCOI utilized the Conflict Minerals Reporting Template (the "CMRT") developed by the Conflict Free Sourcing Initiative (the "CFSI") for data collection.
 Source Intelligence assisted in evaluating supplier responses for plausibility, consistency and gaps, both in terms of information on the products that were stated to contain or not contain necessary conflict minerals and information on the origin of those conflict minerals.
-Additional supplier contacts were conducted by Source Intelligence to address issues including implausible statements regarding the presence of conflict minerals, incomplete data on CMRTs, responses that did not identify smelters or refiners ("SORs") and responses that indicated sourcing location without complete supporting information from the supply chain.
+Additional supplier contacts were conducted by Source Intelligence to address various issues including implausible statements regarding the presence of conflict minerals, incomplete data on CMRTs, responses that did not identify smelters or refiners ("SORs") and responses that indicated sourcing location without complete supporting information from the supply chain.

-A total of 159 suppliers were contacted as part of our RCOI process.
-The response rate among these suppliers was 82%.
-Of these responding suppliers, 15% indicated that certain components they produce contain one or more conflict minerals.
+A total of 162 suppliers were contacted as part of our RCOI process.
+The response rate among these suppliers was 100%.
+Of these responding suppliers, 10% indicated that certain components they produce contain one or more conflict minerals.